Courses, Schedules, and Syllabi

 [REQUIRED FOR: PPPM MAJOR]

-PPPM 494 Practice of Leadership & Change 4 credits, graded, (CRN 34545)
+PPPM 494 Practice of Leadership and Change (4 credits, CRN 14507)

 For advanced PPPM students, this course is an opportunity to apply both the knowledge and experiences you have gained from the program so far, in addition to challenging you to think beyond college.
 As such, this course will explore leadership across cultures, contexts, and purposes, including organizational (nonprofit, government, and for-profit), community, and political spheres.
 Answers to leadership questions relate to what we envision leadership to be as well as what leadership we may dismiss depending on our cultural and historical backgrounds and experiences.
 Students in this class will gain cultural and historical understandings of how leadership is practiced.
 This includes learning some processes of facilitation skills used for inclusive, rather than exclusive, community involvement.
 Since leadership has the potential to both inspire and divide, we will turn our analytical lens to focus on the use of language and communication as a tool that can create, divide, or unite.